MurhafSousli/CMS-angular-starter/README.md

 It is all about WP API, I use **Pods** plugin to extend the API functionality easily and make relations between tables.

-I want to note that I'm currently working on other projects, but I will provide more information, updates and improvements to this repo if it gets more attention.
+I want to note that I'm currently working on other projects, but I will add more information, updates and improvements to this repo if it gets more attention.

-Ask me anything via email murhafsousli@gmail.com, or DM me on twitter (@MurhafSousli)[https://twitter.com/MurhafSousli]
+Ask me anything via email murhafsousli@gmail.com, or DM me on twitter [@MurhafSousli](https://twitter.com/MurhafSousli)

-Have a nice day.